BBVA/gitsec/README.rst

 You should set a strong *secret* to the webhook, remember to pass the secret to your master using the **GITHUB_HOOK_SECRET** variable.

-The endpoint to point to will be "http://YOUR-HOST-AND-POR-HERE/change_hook/github".
+The endpoint to point to shall be "http://YOUR-HOST-AND-POR-HERE/change_hook/github".